Large deviations for the largest eigenvalue of matrices with variance profiles: Introduction

 \section{Introduction}

-One of the key result in random matrix theory is Wigner's theorem: it establishes the convergence of the empirical measure of the eigenvalues of a sequence of self-adjoint random matrices $(W_N)_{N \in \N}$ with independent sub-diagonal entries towards the semi-circular measure \cite{Wig58}.
+One of the key results in random matrix theory is Wigner's theorem: it establishes the convergence of the empirical measure of the eigenvalues of Wigner matrices towards the semi-circular measure \cite{Wig58}.
+These Wigner matrices are a model of real or complex self-adjoint random matrices with independent centered subdiagonal entries of variance $1/N$ and independent centered diagonal entries of variance $O(1/N)$.
 Later Füredi and Koml\' os proved that the largest eigenvalue of such matrices converges almost surely toward $2$ \cite{FuKo} under an assumption of boundedness on the moments of the entries.
 This moment hypothesis was then relaxed to an hypothesis of boundedness for the fourth moment by Vu in \cite{vu05} which was later proved to be necessary by Lee and Yin in \cite{LY}.
-Similar results also exist for Wishart matrices and for matrices with variance profiles, that is Hermitian matrices whose variance of the entries are independent but may not be constant.
+Similar results also exist for Wishart matrices (that is matrices of the form $\frac{1}{M} X^* X$ where $X$ is a $M \times N$ random matrix with i.i.d. centered entries of variance $1$) and for matrices with variance profiles (that is self-adjoint random matrices whose diagonal and subdiagonal entries are independent centered but whose variance of the entries may not be constant up to a factor $1/N$).
 In that case the limit of the empirical measure depends on the profile \cite{Girko2001}.

 Once one knows the limits of the empirical measure and the largest eigenvalue, one can wonder how the probability that they are away from these limits behaves.
 These questions are of great importance for instance in mobile communication systems \cite{bianchi2009performance,Fey_2008} and in the study of the energy landscape of disordered systems \cite{arous2017landscape,maillard2019landscape}.
-In the case of Gaussian matrices, thanks to the the unitary invariance of the distributions, the joint law of the eigenvalues is explicitly known (see for example \cite{mehta}) and the spectrum behaves like a so-called $\beta$-ensemble.
+In the case of matrices from the Gaussian Orthogonal Ensemble or the Gaussian Unitary Ensemble, thanks to the the orthogonal or unitary invariance of the distributions, the joint law of the eigenvalues is explicitly known (see for example \cite{mehta}) and the spectrum behaves like a so-called $\beta$-ensemble.
 By Laplace's principle, once one takes care of the singularities, those formulas lead to large deviation principles both for the empirical measure \cite{BAG} and the largest eigenvalue \cite{BADG01}.